 On greeting new restaurant customers, neighbour industries provide plenty of great ideas restaurateurs can pick up on.
 Take, for instance, retail — an industry with many expert tips on interacting with new customers.

-In most retail training courses, staff learn what questions to use when liaising with the public.
+In most retail training courses, staff learns what questions to use when liaising with the public.
 Call it an advanced script.
 For instance, the question, “Can I help you?” normally encourages the answer, “No”, an automatic reaction to an overheard phrase.
 So keep in mind that choosing a more natural greeting facilitates easy-flowing communication with customers.

 6. Efficient Service with Carbonara App

 Learning how to greet restaurant customers in a positive way should not be a burden.
 Now restaurants can take the easy route, without detracting from service quality.
-Explore how to greet restaurant customers the best way with free online bookings.
+Explore how to greet restaurant customers the best way with online bookings.

 If you liked this piece, read how some restaurants in Europe are currently enjoying Carbonara App’s multifarious features: “Italian Beach Club and Restaurant Enjoys Carbonara App”.